Bone Marrow: Facts, Functions, and Transplants

 A stem cell divides to make two new cells.
 These are sometimes new stem cells that are identical to the parent cell.
 At the start of differentiation, however, a stem cell produces one new stem cell and a second cell which is slightly more specialized than the parent cell.
 This slightly specialized cell is called a progenitor cell.
 The progenitor cell then divides to make even more specialized cells.
 These cells may in turn divide to produce cells with further specializations.
 The process continues until the target cells are made.

-Stem Cells in the Body
+Stem Cells in the Bone Marrow and the Body

 Bone marrow stem cells are said to be "multipotent" because one stem cell can produce several types of target cells.
-The specific target cells for hematopoietic stem cells are red blood cells, white blood cells and platelets.
+The specific target cells for hematopoietic stem cells are red blood cells, white blood cells, and platelets.
 (Platelets are actually fragments of larger cells.)
-The target cells for mesenchymal stem cells are bone cells, cartilage cells and fat cells.
+The target cells for mesenchymal stem cells are bone cells, cartilage cells, and fat cells.

 Stem cells have been found in other parts of the body in addition to bone marrow.
 They are generally present at low levels in these areas, however, and are often quiescent.
 Researchers hope that by triggering these stem cells to divide they will be able to repair or replace damaged tissues in our body.
 The researchers are investigating the chemical signals and environmental conditions that "tell" a stem cell to activate certain genes and make a particular target cell.

 Blood Cell Formation

 Hematopoietic Stem Cells